5 Best Practices for Facility Maintenance Planning in the Digital Era

 How to complete levels 3 to 9 of the ISO 14224:2016 standards

-1. Find the relevant data.
+- Find the relevant data.

 Most of the critical information is probably lost in convoluted file directories containing duplicate files, photos, and downright strange documents (we’ve seen some weird scans!).
-You need to find and process P&IDs, SLDs, SPIR tables and other mission critical data.
+You need to find and process P&IDs, SLDs, SPIR tables and other mission critical data. - Use machine learning.

 Depending on the number of facilities you’re dealing with, human-only effort can take over a decade of man years to find the relevant documents; extract information from title blocks and P&ID tags; and generate a comprehensive BOM for all your facilities.
 We’re not making that number up.
 Crazy, right?
-But through computer vision and natural language processing (NLP) techniques, machine learning can speed up that process by at least 40x.
+But through computer vision and natural language processing (NLP) techniques, machine learning can speed up that process by at least 40x. - Still, keep humans in the loop.

 No false expectations or magic here—there’s no doubt that machines cannot achieve 100% accuracy.
 If someone claims otherwise, it’s because they gave it rules for a very small, very specific use case, or their algorithm is overfitting to the task.
 Regardless, machine learning will still get you 90% or more of the way, in a significantly shorter period of time.
 Just bring in a team of humans to review and remediate machine errors for data you need to be 100% correct.
-For a more in-depth breakdown on which steps should be tackled by machines and which ones require human intervention, check out our blog post, [Creating a Hierarchical Asset Register Using AI](https://cenozai.io/blog/creating-a-hierarchical-asset-register-using-ai/).
+For a more in-depth breakdown on which steps should be tackled by machines and which ones require human intervention, check out our blog post, [Creating a Hierarchical Asset Register Using AI](https://cenozai.io/blog/creating-a-hierarchical-asset-register-using-ai/). - Link relevant information.

 When there’s an outage and your maintenance crew accesses the relevant P&ID for the fix, they’d also want to be able to quickly get the linked data sheets, line lists, and loop diagrams.
 You’d do that by matching equipment, tag, and other key IDs across the various documents and saving the information to your database.
 Ideally, your system has hotspotting capability—meaning you can click on a tag in a P&ID, for example, and immediately see all the other documents relating to it, and vice versa.

 By keeping these five key practices in mind, your facility maintenance and data science teams can work together to build the appropriate data pipeline and machine learning models to analyze your engineering documents and prepare for Industry 4.0.
 They can then dump the information into spreadsheet software, like Excel, for remediation before loading into your database.
 Alternatively, if time is a key factor or you simply prefer an out-of-the-box solution, use a system of intelligence (SOI).
-Cenozai’s Facility Maintenance SOI supports your team through levels 3 to 9 of the ISO 14224:2016 standard, all in a single interface that’s designed for seamless human and machine collaboration.
+Cenozai’s AssetBot supports your team through levels 3 to 9 of the ISO 14224:2016 standard, all in a single interface that’s designed for seamless human and machine collaboration.